imo27/Mental-Health-Covid-19-Dataset/README.md

 # Mental-Health-Covid-19-Mental-Health
+## Nawaf Alhumadi, Ifeanyi Osuchukwu
 Covid-19 Mental Health Dataset is a dataset derived from twitter and its composition is made from the tweets of many users concerning topics related to mental health during the current Covid-19 Global Pandemic.
-Covid-19 Mental Health Dataset
-## Nawaf Alhumadi, Ifeanyi Osuchukwu

->Covid-19 Mental Health Dataset is a dataset derived from twitter and its composition is made from the tweets of many users concerning topics related to mental health during the current Covid-19 Global Pandemic.

 ### Covid-19 Mental Health Dataset
 Using Snscrape we were able to acquire data by collecting tweets involving the association of mental health and COVID-19 from  nearly the last two months .
 Snscrape is a scraper for social networking services (SNS).
 It scrapes things like user profiles, hashtags, or searches and returns the discovered items.